+GRADE: 136/155

 BIOST 518/515: Applied Biostatistics II/Biostatistics II

 Emerson, Winter 2015

 Homework 03

 February 11, 2015

 This homework considers pregnancy outcomes in an observational study of women attending a prenatal clinic in South Africa.
 Questions in this homework focus most closely on association with delivery of babies that are small for gestational age (SGA).
 The data can be found on the class web page (follow the link to Datasets) in the file labeled pregout.txt (you will not need any of the longitudinal measurements in the file preglong.txt).
 Documentation is in the file pregnancy.pdf.